-Making pizza dough is a time consuming process.
+Making homemade pizza dough is a time consuming process.
 Finding a recipe takes time, mixing the ingredients takes time and letting it rise for hours takes time as well.
 It’s safe to say that pizza isn’t usually something that can be whipped up at the last minute, in fact it usually takes hours or more of prep time before it’s ready.
 So, if you want make it in advance, how long does pizza dough last in the fridge?

 In my experience, pizza dough will last 2-3 days in the fridge if your recipe uses 1-2% yeast.
 It can last up to 7 days in the fridge if you’re using less than 1% yeast and as little as 1-2 days if you’re using over 3% yeast.
 This has to do with how the yeast interacts with the rest of the ingredients and how this affects the gluten structure of the pizza dough.

 In other words, it depends, but you can expect your pizza dough to last at least a day or two in the fridge after you’ve made it.
 Let’s go over what what variables go into pizza dough fridge life and how you can extend it if you need to.

 If you’re making pizza at home, you need the right tools to get the best results.
 Check out this list of my favorite flours, toppings, and pizza making tools to help you get started.